The best ever creamy vegan carrot ginger soup. This light and refreshing soup is zesty, tangy, fresh, simple and so delicious.

 - Add the olive oil, chopped onion, crushed garlic and minced ginger to a pot and sauté until the onions are softened.

 - Add in the sliced carrots and toss up with the onions, and then add the vegetable stock, orange juice, lemon juice and coconut milk.

 - Bring to the boil and then lower the heat, cover the pot and let it simmer until the carrots are tender.

 - Remove from the heat and blend with an immersion blender until smooth.
 If you don’t have an immersion blender then transfer in stages to your blender jug and then return to the pot.
 Add salt and pepper to taste.

 - Serve with fresh chopped cilantro and a sprinkle of ground black pepper.

-- The ginger flavor is quite strong, we love it!
-But if you want a more subtle ginger flavor then use 2 Tbsp of minced ginger instead.
+- Ginger.
+The ginger flavor is quite strong, we love it!
+But if you want a more subtle ginger flavor then use 2 Tablespoons of minced ginger instead.
 Minced ginger can also be replaced with finely chopped fresh ginger.

-- We used full fat canned coconut milk.
+- Coconut milk.
+We used full fat canned coconut milk.
 But canned light coconut milk will also work.

 - Storing.
 It keeps beautifully in the fridge for 3-4 days.
 It’s also freezer friendly for up to 3 months.
 Let it cool down completely before freezing.